 Once you’re at the top of the Great Pyramid, take in the view across the entire Uxmal Ruins.

-My favorite part of Uxmal was the Nunnery Quadrangle, which is located directly behind Pyramid of the Magician.
-From this angle, you can get amazing angles & shots of the Pyramid, framed by arches & on the tops of buildings.
+My favorite part of Uxmal was the Nunnery Quadrangle, which is located directly behind the Pyramid of the Magician.
+From here, you can get amazing angles of the Pyramid, framed by arches & foliage.
 It gives you an entirely different perspective of the Pyramid, though no picture does justice to how high it actually is.
 You’ll find this out for yourself…

 Is Solo Travel Safe at Uxmal?

-As you can see from my pictures, I traveled solo to Uxmal.
-I was actually quite sick while I was here, with the infamous “Cuba Cough.”
-So finding a relaxing & quiet spot like Uxmal suited me just fine ~ & in terms of safety, you should have no problems as a solo traveler.
-It’s a TINY town, all the hotels are tourist-oriented & welcoming (my waiters knew I was sick & brought me tea without my asking), & in general, it’s a very sleepy place.
+As you can see from my pictures, I traveled solo to the Uxmal Ruins.
+I was actually quite sick when there, with the infamous “Cuba Cough.”
+So finding a quiet place like Uxmal suited me just fine ~ & in terms of safety, you should have no problems as a solo traveler.
+It’s a TINY town, all the hotels are very tourist-oriented & welcoming (my waiters knew I was sick & brought me tea daily!), & in general, it’s a very sleepy place.
 If you’re looking for nightlife: you won’t find it here!
-Go to Cancun or Playa del Carmen instead.
+Head to Cancun or Playa del Carmen instead.

 Speaking of safety in general within the Yucatan Peninsula: I drove ALL over the Yucatan both by myself & with friends, with zero issues (other than horrendous speed bumps)!
 I highly recommend the Yucatan Peninsula in Mexico for solo female travel, & if you’re headed to Uxmal ~ definitely make a stop in the delightful city of Merida.
 It has none of the tourist-crazy vibe of Cancun, & all the charm of authentic Mexican culture.
 Highly recommended.